mikeobrien/mikeobrien.github.com/lab/index.md

 - When listings have a Make Offer option don't be afraid to make a really low offer, even up to 80%.
 Some sellers are just trying to move surplus and are not necessarily sure how much its worth.
 Not every seller will go low but its always worth a try.
 I regularly get fantastic deals this way.

 - Use the OR notation when doing searches.
 One example of this is looking for KF style vacuum fittings as they can be called NW, QF or KF.
 The OR notation is a comma separated list surrounded by parenthesis.
 So if I wanted to search for a KF-25 tee I could search `(qf,kf,nw) 25 tee` and it will return all results no matter what the seller called it.

+- Make sure the seller will do a DOA return.

 If you can't find what you need surplus then you're stuck buying new.
 For common items I've found both [eBay](http://www.ebay.com) and [Amazon](http://amazon.com) to be invaluable.
 Amazon even has an [industrial and scientific department](http://www.amazon.com/industrial-scientific-supplies/b?node=16310091).
 I usually compare prices on those two sites.
 If you need specialized items, here are a couple of things you'll need to know: